 Education Enrollment Fees

-Fees for our education programs – Aleph Bet, Ne’arim, B-Mitzvah, and adult education programs – are only used to pay for the actual cost of running these programs.
-In fact, many of these fees are highly subsidized by grants from the Harold Grinspoon Foundation and Jewish Federation of the Berkshires.
+Fees for our education programs are only used to pay for the cost of running these programs.
+In fact, many of these fees are highly subsidized by grants from the Harold Grinspoon Foundation, Jewish Federation of the Berkshires, and community sponsors.

-The financial commitment structure provides the foundation to meet the congregation’s basic needs.
-Some events, such as special holiday celebrations, social gatherings, and congregational trips, may require additional fees.
+The financial commitment structure is our foundation for meeting the congregation’s basic needs.
+Some events such as special holiday celebrations, social gatherings, and trips may require additional fees.
 Underwriting of these events is always welcome.

 We welcome and appreciate donations.
 Many people make gifts to honor people and to recognize life cycle events, birthdays, and yahrzeits of loved ones.